jaimicore/matrix-clustering_stand-alone/README.md

 &nbsp;

-### Reference groups table (Optional)
+### Motif annotation table (Optional)

-Users can provide a reference table that will be used to compare it against the resulting clusters (i.e., how good the resulting clusters resemble the reference groupes).
-When this file is provided the ARI will be calculated.
+Users can provide a reference table that may be used for to purposes:

+1. Compare the resulting clusters against a user-defined annotation (i.e., how good the resulting clusters resemble the reference classes in the annotation file).
+When this file is provided the adjusted rand index (ARI) will be calculated.
+2. Add some color features (class numbers and background) in a radial tree.
+Note that this table is only used with the parameter `--radial_tree = TRUE`.

-The reference table (`-r`) must be a tab-delimited file providing the following information (in the following order; no header):
+The reference table (`-a`) must be a tab-delimited file providing at least the following columns (extra columns are ignored):

-1. Motif ID
+1. motif_id
-2. Group
+2. class
-3. Collection
+3. collection

 The motif IDs in this reference table must be the same IDs as in the motif files, if this is not the case the program will stop.